ABOUT THE JOURNAL

 At IDEAS: Journal of English Literary Studies, the accepted manuscripts undergo the processes of plagiarism detection, preparation of bibliography, cross-reference and reference check, layout, and assigning a DOI number.

 Since IDEAS: Journal of English Literary Studies claims no fees for article review or printing and no subscription fees for access to articles, it has no source of income.
-However, the following pecuniary obligations of the accepted manuscripts lie with the author(s).

 In accordance with its publishing policies, IDEAS: Journal of English Literary Studies obliges each study that has undergone the "Peer Review Process" to be detected for plagiarism to protect the integrity of the study.